vikashk1/node/doc/api/child_process.md

 the existing process and uses a shell to execute the command.

 If this method is invoked as its [`util.promisify()`][]ed version, it returns a `Promise` for an `Object` with `stdout` and `stderr` properties.
-In case of an error (including any error resulting in an exit code other than 0), a rejected promise is returned, with the same `error` object given in the callback, but with an additional two properties `stdout` and `stderr`.
+The returned `ChildProcess` instance is attached to the `Promise` as a `child` property.
+In case of an error (including any error resulting in an exit code other than 0), a rejected promise is returned, with the same `error` object given in the callback, but with two additional properties `stdout` and `stderr`.

 ```js
 const util = require('util');